 Twelve Steps of Alcoholics Anonymous

 Table of Contents

 Declaration Statements and Contact Information

 The Preamble

 Twelve Concepts for World Service

-Structure of the Fellowship 9
+Structure of the Fellowship

-History of the Assembly 10-11
+History of the Assembly

-Foreword to the First Printing 12
+Foreword to the First Printing

 Changing Guidelines in Georgia A.A.
-Service Manual 12-13
+Service Manual

-Assembly Format 14
+Assembly Format

-Assembly Seating 14
+Assembly Seating

-Voting Privileges 15
+Voting Privileges

-History of the Districting of the State 15
+History of the Districting of the State

-Zoning of the State with Maps 16-17
+Zoning of the State with Maps

 Qualifications and Duties of State Officers,

-State Office Manager, Committee Chairpersons,
+State office Manager, Committee Chairpersons,

-District Committee Member, and General Service Representative
+District Committee Member.
+And General Service

-Delegate 18-19
+Representative.

-ů - 10-19
+Delegate

 Alternate Delegate

 Chairperson 20

 Secretary 20-21

 Treasurer 21-22

 State Office Manager 23

 Public Information/Cooperation with the

 Professional Community Chair (PI/CPC) 23

-Treatment/Special Needs/Accessibilities Chair 24
+Treatment/Accessibilities Chair 24